11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 ```
 Since I wanted to create a local multiplayer mode in my game, I looked at Epic Games' (2025) Unreal Engine documentation on how to create local and networked multiplayer (Unreal Engine 5.5 Documentation s.d.).

+I also looked at the Unreal Engine forums to see some common issues people were having with getting multiplayer working properly.

+(How do I create a split-screen game? - Programming & Scripting / Blueprint, 2015)

+(Any tutorials to make a local multiplayer game? - Programming & Scripting / Multiplayer & Networking, 2016)

 I also looked at a few YouTube videos dedicated to creating basic multiplayer modes in Unreal Engine.
 The first video I looked at was about creating a basic split-screen multiplayer mode in Unreal Engine by MikeTheTech (2023).
 The video was a short demonstration on configuring the editor settings and adding a second player to the game.

+I watched a separate video which was about creating multiple players and assigning inputs to them in a fighting game by UNREAL ENGINE JOURNEY (2023).
+This video walked through creating multiple players at the start of the level, and assigning input mapping contexts to both of them.

 ## Implementation